 The Resource Kit is Cobalt Strike's means to change the HTA, PowerShell, Python, VBA, and VBS script templates Cobalt Strike uses in its workflows.
-Again, the Resource Kit is available to licensed users in the Cobalt Strike arsenal.
-Go to Help -> Arsenal to download the Resource Kit.
+The Resource Kit is part of the Arsenal Kit, which contains a collection of kits and is available to licensed users in the Cobalt Strike arsenal.
+Go to Help -> Arsenal to download the Arsenal Kit.

-The README.txt supplied with the Resource Kit documents the included scripts and which features use them.
+The README.md supplied with the Resource Kit documents the included scripts and which features use them.
 To evade a product, consider changing strings or behaviors in these scripts.

-To make Cobalt Strike use your script templates over the built-in script templates, load the resources.cna script included with the Resource Kit.
+To make Cobalt Strike use your script templates over the built-in script templates, load either the dist/arsenal_kit.cna or dist/resource/resources.cna script.
+See the Arsenal Kit README.md file for more information.